 Alan Tarney liked his own song “Once in a While” so much he recorded it on two more records that he produced for Cliff Richard and Dan Seals.

 Cliff Richard’s version gains an extra half-verse, a nice “Digging on this every night” pre-chorus, and he inserts some interesting vocal syncopations, but he doesn’t sound emotionally shredded.
 “What’ll I do if you walk away, Well I haven’t a chance” needs to leave blood on the floor!
-It’s off the album Wired for Sound, whose title track is a rare piece of music about listening to music.
+Cliff’s version is off his album Wired for Sound, whose title track is a rare piece of music about listening to music.

 I like small speakers, I like tall speakers